cleanflight/cleanflight/docs/Rx.md

 ### Configuration

-See the Configuration document some some RX configuration examples.
+See the Serial document some some RX configuration examples.
+[Link to Serial.md doc] (https://github.com/cleanflight/cleanflight/blob/master/docs/Serial.md)
 For Serial RX enable `RX_SERIAL` and set the `serialrx_provider` cli setting as follows.

 | Serial RX Provider | Value |